BugSwarm/bugswarm/README.md

 * `-t, --threads <THREADS>`: The number of worker threads to reproduce with.
 * `-c, --component-directory <DIR>`: The directory where the Reproducer is located.
     Defaults to the directory where the script is located.
+* `--reproducer-runs <RUNS>`: The number of times to run the reproducer.
+    Use more to be more certain about whether a run is reprodcible.
+    Defaults to 5.
 * `-s, --skip-disk-check`: If set, do not verify whether there is adequate disk space (50 GiB by default) for reproducing before running.
     Possibly useful if you're low on disk space.
+* `--skip-cacher`: Do not cache the job pairs after reproducing them.
+* `--no-push`: Do not push any images to DockerHub.

 *Example*: